 Located in the eastern Pacific Ocean, the Archipiélago de Revillagigedo is made up of four remote islands and their surrounding waters.
 Part of a submerged volcanic mountain range, the islands provide critical habitat for a range of wildlife and are of particular importance for seabirds.

 Baja California is an arid peninsula in northwestern Mexico.
-It is bounded to the north by the United States, to the east by the Gulf of California, and to the south and west by the Pacific Ocean.
+It is bounded north by the United States, east by the Gulf of California, and south and west by the Pacific Ocean.
 It is separated from the mainland by the Gulf of California, also known as the Sea of Cortez or Vermilion Sea.

-The area known as Copper Canyon is a series of six interconnected canyons that were formed by six rivers that drain the western side of the Sierra Tarahumara, itself a spectacular mountainous region located within the Sierra Madre Occidental in northwestern Mexico.
+Copper Canyon is a series of six interconnected canyons formed by six rivers that drain the western side of the Sierra Tarahumara, a spectacular mountainous region located within the Sierra Madre Occidental in northwestern Mexico.

 The Gulf of Mexico is an ocean basin and a marginal sea of the Atlantic Ocean.
-This partially landlocked body of water is bounded on the north by the Gulf Coast of the United States, on the southwest by Mexico and the Yucatán Peninsula and on the southeast by Cuba.
+This partially landlocked body of water is bounded on the northeast, north, and northwest by the United States Gulf Coast, the southwest and south by Mexico and the Yucatán Peninsula, and the southeast by Cuba.

-Islas Marietas are a group of small uninhabited islands a few miles off the coast of the state of Nayarit, southwest of the peninsula known as Punta de Mita.
+Islas Marietas are a group of small uninhabited islands a few miles off the coast of Nayarit, Mexico, southwest of the peninsula known as Punta de Mita.
 The islands are characterized by their wealth of bird and fish fauna.
 The island archipelago is both a National Park and Biosphere Reserve.

-The Isthmus of Tehuantepec is an isthmus in southern Mexico between the Bay of Campeche and Gulf of Mexico to the north and the Gulf of Tehuantepec on the Pacific Ocean to the south.
+The Isthmus of Tehuantepec is an isthmus in southern Mexico between the Bay of Campeche and the Gulf of Mexico to the north and the Gulf of Tehuantepec on the Pacific Ocean to the south.
 It represents the shortest distance between the Gulf of Mexico and the Pacific Ocean.